Farmworkers in the United States: Farmworker Movement in the 21st Century

 The Farmworkers Movement has continued into the 21st century, and has included an emphasis on environmental issues.
 While there is intersection between both the labor rights and environmental justice efforts within the larger farmworker movement, there have been splits and differences between the two areas.
 Some critics of the environmental groups which work on similar issues to farmworkers organizations have claimed that they focus on "natural wildlife" rather than on the farmworkers themselves who are exposed the chemicals which are harming the environment.
 Farmworker Justice is a nonprofit fighting for the rights to better conditions and living wages for farmworkers in the United States.
 Many farmworkers in the United States have not been able to work under livable working conditions and not only are they affect but their families are as well.
 They help raise awareness of current issues that affect farmworks in the United States and the solutions that are possible.

+In 2021, the Supreme Court of the United States under Cedar Point Nursery v.
+Hassid struck down the right of organizers to enter farms outside of working hours to unionize workers.